A Generalization Bound for a Family of Implicit Networks: Experiments

 \subsection{Data Setup}

 We use a set of different datasets to test our generalization bounds.
+The first dataset is the LoDoPaB dataset \cite{leuschner2021lodopab, heaton2022wasserstein} and the MNIST dataset~\cite{lecun1998mnist}.
+We choose the MNIST dataset because it is a standard benchmark for image classification tasks, which allows us to evaluate our framework using the cross-entropy loss composed with the softmax activation.
+Moreover, we choose the LoDoPab dataset because it is widely adopted in \emph{learning-to-optimize} studies, where the network architecture is designed to resemble an optimization algorithm such as our learned gradient descent model.

-The first dataset is the LoDoPab dataset \cite{leuschner2021lodopab, heaton2022wasserstein} and the MNIST dataset~\cite{lecun1998mnist}.
-For the LoDoPab data, CT measurements are simulated with a parallel beam geometry with a sparse-angle setup of only $30$ angles and $183$ projection beams, resulting in 5,490 equations and 16,384 unknowns.
+For the LoDoPaB data, CT measurements are simulated with a parallel beam geometry with a sparse-angle setup of only $30$ angles and $183$ projection beams, resulting in 5,490 equations and 16,384 unknowns.
 In these experiments, $1.5\%$ Gaussian noise corresponding to each individual beam measurement is added to the measurements.
 The images have a resolution of $128 \times 128$ pixels.
 The ellipse training and test sets contain 11,000 total sample pairs.
-The LoDoPab training and test sets contain 22,000 sample pairs, respectively.
+The LoDoPaB training and test sets contain 22,000 sample pairs, respectively.